MatheusMaxwell/RayaChallenge/README.md

         - viewmodel
     - navigation (Navigation file)

+## Data
+In order to run the app and make some transactions, mock data was used and the coingecko API was used to get the currency quotes.
+For this mock data, the app will start with some predefined values and yes, it is possible to perform the swap and see the changes in the values in real time.
+However, because it is mock data, when restarting the app, the data returns to the default values.

 ## Android
 To run the app on Android devices, open Android Studio, let it synchronize all apps and at the top where there is the play button, select the Android device and the ComposeApp variant and run it.